La Chapelle-près-Sées

 La Chapelle-près-Sées (/fr/, literally La Chapelle near Sées) is a commune in the Orne department in north-western France.

 Geography

+The commune is made up of the following collection of villages and hamlets, Le Clos Roulin, Beauvais and La Chapelle-près-Sées.

+The commune is within the Normandie-Maine Regional Natural Park and Forêt d'Écouves.

 La Chapelle-près-Sées along with another 65 communes is part of a 20,593 hectare, Natura 2000 conservation area, called the Haute vallée de l'Orne et affluents.

+Ruisseau de la Lavandiere is the sole watercourse that flows through the commune.